 The new world of work brings unprecedented opportunities for the inclusion of people with disabilities in the labour market.
 Nonetheless, this segment of the population may also encounter many barriers.
 Digital transformation implies significant structural and organisational changes in the labour market, both within companies and across entire sectors.
-The main impacts of the digital revolution in the world of work are:
+The main impacts of the digital revolution on the world of work are:

-- the creation of new employment opportunities; - obsolete occupations: technology takes over people's roles; - changes in traditional jobs and in recruitment processes: - disruptive forms of work.
+- the creation of new employment opportunities; - occupation obsolescence: technology takes over people's roles; - changes in traditional jobs and in recruitment processes; - the insurgence of disruptive forms of work.

-Considering the current employment situation of people with disabilities and the related impact in all other aspects of their lives, it is crucial to manage risks and opportunities in a timely and appropriate manner.
+Considering the current employment situation of people with disabilities and the impact of digitalization, it is crucial to manage risks and opportunities in a timely and appropriate manner.
 It should be noted that the impact of the risks and opportunities on people with disabilities will depend on their individual circumstances, such as their level of education and (digital) competences, as well as their current job, amongst other aspects.